jgerstmayr/EXUDYN/docs/RST/structures/VisualizationSettings.rst

   | DEPRECATED: do not use! global contact points size; if -1.f, connector size is relative to maxSceneSize
 * | **defaultColor** [type = Float4, default = [0.2,0.2,1.,1.], size = 4]:
   | \ ``SC.visualizationSettings.connectors.defaultColor``\
-  | \tabnewline default cRGB color for connectors; 4th value is alpha-transparency
+  | default cRGB color for connectors; 4th value is alpha-transparency
 * | **defaultSize** [type = float, default = 0.1]:
   | \ ``SC.visualizationSettings.connectors.defaultSize``\
   | global connector size; if -1.f, connector size is relative to maxSceneSize